Project Files and Copy Terrains are functions of the Virtual Surveyor app.

 Open Project Files

-Click the Project Files button to open file explorer directly to the folder that contains your project file.
+Use the Project Files button to open the folder location of your Virtual Surveyor app project files.

 Types of Project Files